mehrvarz/tremote_plugin/README.md

 # Compatibility

-The TRemote version that supports plugins is TRemote v2.0.
+Support for TRemote plugins started in version TRemote v2.0.

-In order to create plugins to work with TRemote v2.x, you need to make sure the following items are true:
+In order to create plugins to work with TRemote v2.x, the following conditions must match:

-- Build your plugins with Go 1.11 (exactly)
+- Build your plugins with Go v1.11 (exactly)

-- Use the follwing packages:
+- Import the follwing packages:

   - github.com/mehrvarz/tremote_plugin v1.0.8
   - github.com/mehrvarz/log v1.0.1

-- Optional: IF you want to use any of these packages, make sure you use the exact same versions:
+- Optional: IF you want to use any of the following packages, make sure you use the exact same versions:

   - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d